 Selection: The award will be based on mentor's selection and project funding availability.

-Duration: NESLS summer 2019 participants must start no later than June 14, 2019 and must end no earlier than August 9, 2019.
+Duration: NESLS summer 2020 participants should plan to start by June 1, 2020 and must start no later than June 15, 2020.
+You must end no earlier than August 7, 2020.
 The award term may vary.
+Participation in the summer poster session during the week of August 3 - 7, 2020 is required.
 Renewals/extensions are limited.

-Benefits: Travel to and from (up to $500 each way); Housing allowance of $150/week if permanent address is 50 miles or more from Oak Ridge.
+Benefits: Travel to and from up to $1000 total and housing allowance of $175/week if full-time participant at 40 hours/week and permanent address is 50 miles or more from Oak Ridge.

-Health Insurance: Each participant is required to have coverage in a health insurance plan.
+Health Insurance: Each participant is required to have coverage in a health insurance plan for the length of the appointment.
 It is the responsibility of each participant to secure insurance coverage before arriving at the appointed site.

 ORCid: Each participant will be required to register for an ORCiD identifier number and provide to ORISE (instructions will be provided if selected).